Mental Health and Psychology Dictionary

 Defense mechanism.
 Ignoring unpleasant facts, filtering out data and content that contravene one's self-image, prejudices, and preconceived notions of others and of the world.

-DPD; A compulsive, pervasive, and excessive craving to be attended to and
+DPD; A compulsive, pervasive, and excessive craving to be attended

 They are indecisive and demand constant and repeated reassurances and advice from a myriad sources, thereby "transferring" responsibility for their decisions to others.
 Codependents rarely initiate, though they often harbor repressed ambition, energy, and imagination.
 They lack self-confidence and distrust their own abilities and judgment.